orange flower in macro shot

 The Ritual of Preparation

 Write this down.
-Or better yet—engrave it in the part of you that aches to be useful.
+Or better yet, engrave it in the part of you that aches to be useful.

 Shower immediately before our time.
 Not in the morning.
 Not hours before.
 Right before.
 I want to feel the warmth still rising from your skin when I arrive.

 Scrub your entire body.
 That includes behind the ears, neck and collarbone, between the toes, underarms, groin and backside.
-Every inch that might meet my touch.
+Every inch that might meet My touch.
 And every inch that might not.

-Nails trimmed and clean.
+Nails trimmed, filed and cleaned.
 No exceptions.

 Floss and brush your teeth.
 Mouthwash is not a shortcut.